 Don’t trust the many cheap solar panels which are available.
 They won’t work in low-light situations or store power adequately.

 Hand Cranked Power

 You don’t want just any survival radio.
-Choose one which has features like having multiple power sources and can be used with headphones only (so less power is used and you can listen to it without alerting others around you).
+Choose one with features like having multiple power sources and can be used with headphones only (so less power is used, and you can listen to it without alerting others around you).

 Two-Way Radio or HAM Radio